Tramps of San Francisco

 Volunteer, San Francisco Museum and Historical Society (2009 – 2010)

-Volunteer, Standing Ovations III – Cookin’ the Mint (Developed exhibits of regional history of dairy, coffee, 2010)
+Volunteer, Standing Ovations III – Cookin’ at the Mint (Developed exhibits of regional history of dairy, coffee, 2010)

 Volunteer, Team 75 (Festival Ambassador), 75th Anniversary of the Golden Gate Bridge (May 27, 2012)